Alice in Borderland: Others

-An enigmatic entity known as the Joker is the implied creator of the Borderland.
-It appears to Arisu, identifying itself as the "Watchman" of this realm.
-The Joker explains that its role is not as a ruler or a god, but as a force that fulfills the gaps between time, life, and death for humanity, in contrast to the Borderland itself.
-It represents an illusion of autonomy, with the games serving to determine an individual's will to live.
-The Joker's nature suggests a connection to concepts of purgatory and the grim reaper.
+An enigmatic entity appears to Arisu, places the Joker card on the table, and asks whether it reminds him of a god or a devil.
+Arisu realizes that the entity is actually neither, it is an intermediary that helps humans pass on to the afterlife, and the entity smiles.

 Media

 Manga

 Alice in Borderland, written and illustrated by Haro Aso, was serialized in Shogakukan's shōnen manga magazine Shōnen Sunday S magazine from November 25, 2010, to March 25, 2015, and later moved to Weekly Shōnen Sunday on April 8, 2015, and finished on March 2, 2016.
 Shogakukan collected its 65 individual chapters in 18 tankōbon volumes, published from April 18, 2011, to April 18, 2016.

 On July 9, 2021, Viz Media announced that it had licensed the series for English publication.
 It was published in nine two-in-one volumes published from March 15, 2022, to March 19, 2024.